All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • You're avoiding your surgical team or healthcare providers out of embarrassment

 That last point is common and worth addressing directly.
 Many bariatric patients avoid follow-up appointments because they feel they've let their surgical team down.
 Bariatric teams see weight regain regularly.
-They are not going to judge you.
+They aren't going to judge you.
 They're going to help you, because that's what they do.

 GLP-1 medications work best as part of a broader strategy.
 For post-bariatric patients specifically: